About Us

 This text explains "Fourier analysis", "wavelet transforms", and "multiresolution" in an easy-to-understand way.
 It shows how classical Fourier methods lead to wavelets for analyzing signals and images, combining theory with practical tools like filter banks for effective signal decomposition and reconstruction.

-Higher Mathematics for Students of Chemistry & Physics
+Higher Math for Students of Chemistry & Physics - Mellor PDF

 This text teaches essential "mathematics" for science students, covering "differential calculus", "integral calculus", analytical geometry, series, and applied methods.
 The book emphasizes practical problem-solving, linking mathematical theory directly to real-world applications in chemistry and physics.